tanmay-mohanty-ignited/Engage22-FaceX/README.md

 The project would open up on your browser.

-Sign Up and then you can login into the system
+Sign Up using a valid Email ID and then you can login into the system.

 ## Features